Motorhome layouts: What you need to know

 Island beds are easily accessible on either side and allow for more of a separate bedroom space compared to transverse and French beds.

-However, they can sometimes mean that lounge space is limited in smaller motorhomes, as they take up more room than other beds.
+However, island beds can limit lounge space in smaller motorhomes, as they take up more room than other beds.

 4. Single bed layout